Cornerstone Research Case Interview Guide: Process, Economic Analysis Cases, and Worked Examples

 - Economics foundations: Review supply/demand, market structure, price discrimination, and basic econometrics (OLS, hypothesis testing, omitted variable bias).
 Read Cornerstone's published analyst case examples at cornerstone.com/careers/analyst/analyst-case-examples.

 - Practice case types: Work through 2-3 antitrust and 2-3 event study scenarios.
-Practice interpreting regression output tables and sharpen case math skills.
+Practice interpreting regression output tables, review the case math guide, and use Quick Math when formulas or units are slow.

 - Mock interviews: Do 4-6 mocks in interviewer-led format.
 Practice the behavioral half.
 Review case interview frameworks for the rare strategy-adjacent case.